A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Discussion

 \section{Discussion}

 The versatility of $\tssg$ opens several compelling future research directions.
-A natural next step is its integration with modern sparsity inducing priors, which could potentially mirror $\tssg$'s computational efficiency and convergence guarantees in high-dimensional regimes and variable selection problems, spanning applications like high-throughput gene sequencing, large-scale representation learning, and risk modeling.
-Additionally, the convergence guarantees may be sharpened by refining the \L{}ojasiewicz exponent to $1/2$, or equivalently, by establishing a PL inequality through the positive definiteness of the Hessian of $-\mathsf{L}$.
-Achieving this requires additional structural constraints on the design matrix to ensure local strong convexity, conditions that need not hold in general.
-A rigorous delineation of such conditions, along with corresponding refinement of the convergence analysis, is deferred to future investigation.
-Another promising avenue is the construction of {tighter tangent-based lower bounds} for $\ssg$ log-likelihoods following~\cite{durante}.
+First, a natural extension is its integration with modern sparsity-inducing priors, hierarchical formulations, and mixture models, with potential applications in high-dimensional variable selection, high-throughput genomic studies, representation learning, and risk modeling.
+Such extensions may, however, lose the closed form variational updates available in the present setting, thereby necessitating further approximations and more involved optimization.
+Second, the convergence guarantees may be sharpened by refining the \L{}ojasiewicz exponent to $1/2$, or equivalently, by establishing a PL inequality through the positive definiteness of the Hessian of $-\mathsf{L}$.
+This may require additional structural constraints on the design matrix to ensure local strong convexity that need not hold in general.
+A rigorous delineation of such conditions, along with corresponding refinement of the convergence analysis, is thus deferred to future work.
+Third, motivated by the recent use of variational objectives for scalable model selection~\citep{cheriefabdellatif2019elbo,ZhangYang2024MFVBModelSelection}, a promising future direction is to develop a formal model selection regime for $\tssg$ based on the optimized objective $\mathsf{L}(\xi^{\star})$.
+Our empirical order analysis in Section~\ref{subsec:empirical-elbo-variational-gap} of Supplementary Materials suggests that the post-convergence variational gap $\log p_{\alpha}(y\mid \mathbf{X}) - \mathsf{L}(\xi^{\star})$ scales on the canonical Bayesian Information Criterion (BIC) order $(p/2)\log n$, indicating that maximizing $\mathsf{L}(\xi^{\star})$ may offer a principled and computationally tractable model selection criterion.
+Fourth, an important direction is to study $\tssg$ under statistical model misspecification, where controlling both the pseudo-true fractional posterior limit and the additional tangent minorization gap becomes necessary.
+Finally, another promising avenue is the construction of {tighter tangent-based lower bounds} for $\ssg$ $\log$-likelihoods following~\cite{durante}.